ajfisher/ajfisher.me/site/src/content/posts/2017-08-12-embodied-bots.md

 layout: post
 slug: embodied-bots
 title: Building embodied bots with JavaScript
-tags: development, design, AI, robotics, philosophy, talks
+tags: development, design, ai, robotics, presentation, javascript
 excerpt: >
     Explorations of how to build bots with JavaScript that blend virtual and physical worlds, using chat interfaces like Slack to create embodied agents.